eastgenomics/eggd_tso500/README.md

 Other demultiplexing files (i.e logs etc) are uploaded and attributed to the `demultiplex_logs` output field, and all other analysis files are uploaded and attributed to the `analysis_folder` output field.

-The general output directory structure is (n.b. per sample directories / files have been limited to one for brevity):
+The general output directory structure is (n.b. per sample directories / files have been limited to one sample for brevity):
 ```
 output_folder/
 ├── scatter